PrognosAI-INF-SB/Darshna_Ujwal/PrognosAI milestone 5/README.md

   - notebooks/
     - 1_data_prep.ipynb                # Code for Milestone 1
     - 2_model_training.ipynb           # Code for Milestone 2
-    - 3_evaluation_and_alerting.ipynb  # Code for Milestone 3
+    - 3_evaluation_and_alerting.ipynb  # Code for Milestone 3 and 4
-  - prognosai_dashboard.py             # Code for Milestone 4
+  - prognosai_dashboard.py             # Code for Milestone 5
   - .gitignore                           # Files/folders to ignore in Git
   - README.md                            # Project documentation